-Collaboration and visibility: Jenkins does not allow developers to see the changes done by other team members.
+Collaboration and visibility: Jenkins does not allow developers to see the changes made by other team members.
 If a developer needs to understand the latest deployments to a given organization, he or she would need to reach out to the release manager or manually interact with other team members.
 Jenkins makes it really hard to track the changes by the entire development team.

 Customizing the processes: Most customers have specific nuances to their application lifecycle management processes.
 While Jenkins provides continuous integration functionality, the framework cannot be customized beyond a certain extent.
-It does not allow the tailoring of the workflow processes, reporting, managing security changes and extensions to the base application to meet the customer’s needs.
+It does not allow the tailoring of the workflow processes, reporting, managing security changes, and extensions to the base application to meet the customer’s needs.

 End-to-end Environment management: Most large enterprises have many different sandboxes.
-They need a flexible application to track and manage the sandboxes including the purpose of the sandbox, refresh dates, owner of the sandbox, and more.
+They need a flexible application to track and manage the sandboxes, including the purpose of the sandbox, refresh dates, owner of the sandbox, and more.
 Jenkins does not provide an agile framework to manage these sandboxes.

-Certifications: Customers who select the Salesforce platform ensure that the platform meets their industry, financial and regional regulations.
+Certifications: Customers who select the Salesforce platform ensure that the platform meets their industry, financial, and regional regulations.
 These certifications include, but are not limited to, ISO 27001, SSAE 16/ISAE 3402 SOC-1, SOC 2, SOC 3 (SysTrust), FISMA, PCI-DSS, EU/EEA and Switzerland Safe Harbor self-certification through the U.S. Department of Commerce, TRUSTe Certified Privacy Seal.
 Jenkins does not provide any of these certifications and, since many of the code changes are deployed using an uncertified platform, auditors can fail the certification for the entire platform.